Christmas doesn't have to mean over-indulging and overspending. Use your Boundless shopping discounts to save on food, drink and presents

 1. Work out a budget

 Once you've worked out how much you're going to spend, it'll be much easier to resist buying items on impulse that you don't really need.
-A good way to work out how much food you need to buy is to use the website lovefoodhatewaste.com, which will help you calculate just the right portion sizes.
+Work out how much food you need to buy with Love Food Hate Waste's calculator for the right portion sizes.

 We've gathered together great ways you can save on your Christmas food and drink with your Boundless shopping discounts.
 And how to make savings on your Christmas tree, decorations and cards, and Christmas days out at the theatre and cinema.